Rehabilitation Programs Division

 - To carefully monitor and record the progress of each individual through the various phases of the program

-- To provide for a continuum of care that reaches across all phases of the SOTP and continues in the community after the offender is released from TDCJ
+- To provide for a continuum of care that reaches across all phases of the SOTP and continues in the community after the inmate is released from TDCJ

-It is the policy of the SORP to provide meaningful sex offender evaluation, education, and treatment to all incarcerated sex offenders, in Texas Department of Criminal Justice, who are program eligible.
+It is the policy of the SORP to provide meaningful sex offender evaluation, education, and treatment to incarcerated sex offenders, in the Texas Department of Criminal Justice (TDCJ), who are program eligible.